 *The payout of this endowment is doubled through the Johns Hopkins University President’s Undergraduate Scholarship Gifts Matching Program.

 Established in 1998 by Mr. Polk, A&S ’71, and his wife, Amy Gould, to support students majoring in Recording Arts and Sciences.
-Mr. Polk, a Baltimore-area resident and co-founder of Polk Audio, is a member of the Peabody National Advisory Council.
+Mr. Polk, a Baltimore-area resident and co-founder of Polk Audio, is a former member of the Peabody National Advisory Council.

 *Original donation matched by the Michael R. Bloomberg Student Aid Match initiative.